tschomacker/generalizing-passages-identification-bert/README.md

 # ATTENTION: Keep in mind, that the number_of_samples highly effects the time it takes to generate a graphic
 # So please be patient, when choosing values beyond 5000
 # We strongly discourage you from using CPU.
 # It really slows down the whole process.
-One Graphic can up to 30 minutes to generate
+One Graphic can up to 30 minutes to generate on cpu
 number_of_samples = 5 # default: 5000
 coverage_samples = 10 # default: 10000
 for lime_clause in tqdm(lime_clause_list, desc='Generate XAI-Grpahic: clause(s)'):